 Ben has an MPhil in Economics from the University of Oxford and a PhD in Economics from the University of Birmingham.
 He has published widely on fiscal energy, and commodity related topics in leading international journals.

-Inter American Development Bank, Washington DC, 15 April 2018, “What does transition to “low carbon” economy mean for resource rich countries in Central and Latin America?”
+European Bank for Reconstruction and Development, London, 26 June 2018, “What does transition to “low carbon” economy mean for resource rich countries in Eastern European and Central Asian resource producers?”

 Recent speaking engagements: